Best VOX Amp for Worship Teams (Our Top Pick)

 The VOX AC15C1

-For the best balance of tone quality, features, and price, I'd recommend going with the AC15C1, which gets you the classic VOX tone with two channels in and around the $800 mark.
+For the best balance of tone quality, features, and price, I'd recommend going with the AC15C1, which gets you the classic VOX tone with two channels in and around the $800 mark, which gives you a lot of good clean tones as a base-layer for effects commonly used in church worship bands.

 VOX amplifiers give us a more of a vintage tone profile, almost like a Marshall, but with a little more brightness and a little less edge.
-They're not aggressive by any stretch, and typically aren't know for heavy gain or distortion.
+They're not aggressive by any stretch, and typically aren't know for heavy gain or distortion, perfect for the ambient tones that Christian worship music typically likes to layer with electric guitar.

 But, if you're looking for that brightness and vintage sound, you may have settled on a VOX amp as your best option.